The 12 Liverpool players Klopp has sold for £10m+ and how they’ve fared

 The 26-year-old then made one appearance during a brief spell at Derby County in 2020-21 before joining Turkish second division side Adanaspor in January 2022.

 Despite being named in the Euro 2016 Team of the Tournament, Liverpool decided to sell Allen to Stoke City for £13million.

 “I actually had a text message off a friend congratulating me about making the move when I didn’t even know it was happening at the time,” Allen told the Daily Telegraph in 2017.

 “Not knowing whether the club intend to sell you or keep you, especially when you’re trying to ask the question, is disappointing.”

-The midfielder has been an ever-present for the Potters over the last four years but couldn’t prevent their relegation to the Championship in 2018.
+The midfielder has made over 200 appearances for the Potters in the last six seasons but couldn’t prevent their relegation to the Championship in 2018.

 Klopp’s arrival saw Benteke fall down the pecking order at Anfield and the striker joined Crystal Palace in a £32million deal in 2016.